jflores1634/learning-journal-1.md/README.md

 ## Week 2 Weekend Journal Entry

 After another week and weekend of working on assignments and reading the material, my knowledge continues to grow more and more.
 Creating a form is difficult and will be needed when working with future clients.
 CSS to create a more stylistic page is key for catching the eye of your clients consumers or own customers.

+## Week 2 Day 2

+Added videos to your code can be pretty easy.
+Creating buttons to stop, pause, and play can be a little more time consuming for the new coder.
+Creating a random image creator can be easily done but can be tricky if you don't have to correct syntax and understanding of the constructor.